VAndrJ/Swiftional/README.md

 <details><summary> Applyable</summary>

   * `apply`
 Calls the specified closure with Self value as its receiver and returns Self value.

   * `applied`
-Calls the specified closure with Self value as its receiver and returns copy of Self value.
+Calls the specified closure with Self value as its receiver and returns a copy of Self value.
 </details>